EricZinda/Perplexity/backlog.md

 - Will usability: error_priority_function should have a perplexity default that is not "no prioritization".
 Should at least deprioritize "I don't know word x"
 - CARG arguments for things like "polite": "please, could I have a table" in the MRS the argument is first, but in the tree it is last
   - same thing for card(e,x,c) becoming card(c,e,x)

-- How to deal with "I want a strawberry" when we know about strawberries but there aren't any
-  - Do we need different messages based on the state of the world?
-For example, in the doorway: ""
-  - create an object called "CanonicalInstance()" if we are talking about a think "in principle" like "I'd like to order a strawberry"?
-  - How to think about it:
-    - In a given context, whether something exists or not might elicit a different response, thus a different error
-    - We could let verbs handle whether an item is a "canonicalinstance()" or not

-- How to answer "what is on the menu?" or "what items are on the menu?" with "we have a lovely selection of ..."
-  - Conceptually this means: read the menu
-  - Unbound "what" can trigger an action that adds operations to the results
-    - Need a way to insert the beginning "We have a lovely section of " and then the list: x, y, z all from the on_p predication
-      - And each one will be a different solution.
-The user could have said "what are 2 things on the menu?" -> which probably shouldn't have "we have a lovely selection of..." in it
-        - But: the on_p predication can't tell
-        - Maybe there is a RespondCommand if the whole set is used, and another for a subset?
-        - Or there is some kind of global event that gets called to decide the pre and postamble?
-          - Could it be a "solution group" event?
-  - The question "is fish on the menu" should be answered with "yes"
-  - Look at what we did in adventure.pl with querySetAnswer()
-    - Possibly we need different predications for attributive vs. predicative?
-Or index?
-- Add chat_gpt code so we can play with using it for nouns

 - Docs: Need to write a section on predication design
   - Objects should be implemented purely and independently so that the magic of language and logic "just work"